When my daughter’s favorite kitty cat t-shirt sprouted a hole, I knew it was time to repurpose it into something new.

 You will be able to see the stitches on the underside of the bag, but I don’t mind that.
 It adds to the handmade quality for me.

-She filled her new bag up in no time and has been using it to play “Little Red Riding Hood” for a couple days now!
-By the way, my girl did not put this very festive outfit on for our mini photo shoot.
+She filled her new bag up in no time and has been using it to play “Little Red Riding Hood” for a couple of days now!
+By the way, my girl did not put this very festive outfit on for our mini photoshoot.
 This is pretty much everyday wear for her.

 This upcycled t-shirt tote for kids craft worked out so well, I made another from a Halloween T that wasn’t going to make it to another October.
 Now we have an extra bag for Trick or Treating.
 Win!

-The great thing about t-shirt totes is how surprisingly sturdy they are.
+The great thing about this recycled t-shirt tote for kids is how surprisingly sturdy it is.

 They stretch to hold a bunch, but the jersey fabric doesn’t tear.
 And, trust me, my girl has put her kitten tote to the test.
 She’s happy with her new bag; I’m happy to have saved something from the landfill.